 So, in effect, he's lamenting that a fraudulent crowdfunding campaign didn't make enough money, which is nuts.

-People talk about systematic racism in America, and they don't really, like, I don't hear no leaders, nobody talk about this as far as how generational, well, black people, never got a chance to experience generational wealth because of what we went through throughout the history of America.
+People talk about systematic racism in America, and they don't really, like, I don't hear no leaders, nobody talk about this as far as how generational wealth black people never got a chance to experience generational wealth because of what we went through throughout the history of America.

-And that's really what's causing the, I mean, what's the effect of what we're seeing right now in black communities and, you know, the bad things that we're going through.
+And that's really what's causing the, I mean, what's the effect of what we're saying right now in black communities and, you know, the bad things that we're going through.

 Also, not charging these businesses tax for 10 years is not the same thing necessarily as solving the problem of how black wealth has been attacked and destroyed for generations.

-And more importantly, I can find no evidence that Trump suggested this or is.
+And more importantly, I can find no evidence that Trump suggested this or is good God, no.

-Do you believe for a second that people like Alex, who think affirmative action is a brutal attack on whites, would hear Trump come out and say that black business owners don't have to pay taxes for a decade, but white business owners do, and their response would be like, hey, that's a great idea.
+And let me ask you, George, do you believe for a second that people like Alex, who think affirmative action is a brutal attack on whites, would hear Trump come out and say that black business owners don't have to pay taxes for a decade, but white business owners do, and their response would be like, hey, it's a great idea.

 No fucking chance.